The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Is there a difference to the dry toilet?

-Yes, the main difference between dry composting toilets and dry toilets is that dry composting toilets separate the small and large business from each other, while dry toilets put the excreta together in one container.
+Yes, the main difference between composting toilets and dry toilets is that composting toilets separate the liquids and solid waste from each other, while dry toilets put the excreta together in one container.
 Dry toilets do not contain a separating insert.

-What is the difference between a dry composting toilet and a chemical toilet?
+What is the difference between a composting toilet and a chemical toilet?

 The solution contains enzymes that decompose the excrement.
 The lid of the container is equipped with a toilet or seat.
 After the business is done, the chemical solution is flushed through the hole in the toilet and mixed to decompose the excrement.